RidwanSupon/Tour-App/README.md

 4. Add your google-services.json file to the app/ directory

-5. Make sure Realtime Database is enabled and configured properly.
+5. Ensure that the Realtime Database is enabled and properly configured.

-6. Build and Run the App on an emulator or physical Android device.
+6. Build and run the App on an emulator or a physical Android device.